-Other notable findings include that:
+Other findings include:

 - The report is free and sent to EMA members.

-Non-members may purchase the report for $110.00.
+- Non-members may purchase the Report for $125.00.